How to Make Decisions From the Inside Out, Not the Outside In

 How to make decisions from the inside out

 I noted in the beginning of the article that making decisions from the “outside in” resembles focusing predominantly on your worries, fears, and apprehensions and weighing the good against the bad.
 Making decisions from the inside out, in contrast, means making decisions from a calm and balanced center within yourself.
 It means tuning into your heart and asking your heart what decision is really best for you to make.
-While our fear-based impulses can be automatic and spontaneous, our heart-centered desires are typically less glaring and wait for us to turn toward and connect to them.
-And that’s exactly what we need to do.
+While fear-based impulses can feel immediate and loud, deeper forms of inner knowing are often quieter and require us to slow down enough to actually hear ourselves.

 The 5 steps to making decisions from the inside-out: